KaliedaRik/sc-screen-recorder/README.md

 The page functionality currently lives in the `index.html` file.
 I'll probably move this to its own `index.js` file at some point.
 Though there's no rush ...

 The code relies on the [Scrawl-canvas](https://github.com/KaliedaRik/Scrawl-canvas) library, the minified version of which can be found in the `js/scrawl-canvas.js` file.
 There's no tool chain, so updating SC to its latest version means grabbing the latest minified version of the file and slapping it into the `js/` folder.

+### Known issues
++ The proof-of-concept makes use of the [Media Capture and Streams](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) API's [getDisplayMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) function, which is not widely supported.
+It should work on latest desktop Chrome/Edge/Firefox/Safari, but will currently fail on Android Chrome, iOS Safari, etc. See the [Can I Use website](https://caniuse.com/?search=getDisplayMedia) for latest details.

++ The proof-of-concept makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
+The code used in this demo was based on what worked for the [original selfie-segmentation model](https://github.com/google-ai-edge/mediapipe/blob/master/docs/solutions/selfie_segmentation.md) but that has been *"upgraded to a new MediaPipe solution in April 2023"*.
+Updating the code to use a new ML model to do body/background separation work (any suitable model should do, as long as its free and runs in the browser) is probably high on the list of Things To Do!